mondo-mob/santas-helper/README.md

 - [Notebook Setup](etc/docs/notebook-setup.md) - Setting up the managed Jupyter Notebook in GCP
 - [Service Account Setup](etc/docs/service-acc-setup.md) - Setting up the GCP Service Account - required by the Jupyter Notebook to create and access the data in BigQuery.
+- [BigQuery Setup](etc/docs/bigquery-setup.md) - Initialising BigQuery for use by the Notebook